+So, what is the best asset protection trust strategy?
 Trusts are the most popular tools in the world for asset protection.
-Trusts may effectively be used to legally protect money from creditors.
+Thus, people may effectively use them to legally protect money from creditors.
 They can also be beneficial for minimizing tax liability and simplifying divorce and bankruptcy proceedings.
 So, here we talk about the best asset protection trust strategy today.
 The most popular type of trust for asset protection is a self-settled spendthrift trust.
-This type of trust allows settlors to protect their own assets.
-They may also protect assets which will be gifted to beneficiaries.
-These trusts are often referred to as asset protection trusts.
+This type of trust allows settlors to protect his or her own assets.
+They may also protect assets which someone will gift to beneficiaries.
+We often refer to these trusts as asset protection trusts.

 Asset protection trusts are excellent choices for asset protection for those in high-liability professions, such as physicians and other business owners.
 Society is becoming more and more litigious every day.
 For this reason, a comprehensive asset protection strategy is an essential part of any wealthy person’s financial planning.

 Multi-entity offshore asset protection structures provide the best possible asset protection available worldwide.
 This is the result of the mammoth obstacle that they present to creditors.
-Creditors are required to pierce through all of the various tools utilized within the asset protection structure.
+This asset protection structure requires creditors to pierce through all of the various tools utilized.

-One example of a multi-entity offshore asset protection structure is combining an offshore trust with an offshore limited liability company.
+One of the best asset protection trust strategies is the multi-entity structure.
+This offshore asset protection structure combines an offshore trust with an offshore limited liability company (LLC).
 Not only is it popular, but case law repeatedly shows that it is one of the most effective asset protection strategies.

 To use this strategy, a person must first settle an offshore self-settled spendthrift trust.
 This trust must be irrevocable in order to provide protection.
 The same individual simultaneously establishes a limited liability company (LLC).
 Ownership interest of this limited liability company is then placed inside of the trust.
 The assets are transferred to an account which is opened in the name of the limited liability company.